edgonzalez24/v-genx/README.md

-# 🧩 v-gen — Vue Component Generator
+# 🧩 v-genx — Vue Component Generator

-**v-gen** is a CLI tool to quickly generate boilerplate files for Vue 2 and Vue 3 components.
+**v-genx** is a CLI tool to quickly generate boilerplate files for Vue 2 and Vue 3 components.
 It supports both the **Options API** and **Composition API**, and can optionally use **TypeScript**.

 ---